aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-tls-file-provided/README.md

 App Mesh allows you to configure Envoy with information on what CAs you trust to vend certificates.
 We will demonstrate this by adding a new color teller to our service that has a TLS certificate vended from a different CA than the first.

 - To update the mesh such that traffic is routed to the Green Color Teller node, we need to perform another deployment.
-Since, we have already generated the certficates, we don't need to deploy them again.
+Since we have already generated the certficates, we don't need to deploy them again.

 ```bash
 cdk deploy --all --require-approval never --context make-certs=false --context mesh-update=add-green-vn